graydon/ivy-notes/markdown/finite almost uninterpreted.md

 forall X. 0 <= X & X < m - 1 -> p(X)
 ```

 Arithmetic literals can be useful, for example, when reasoning about the contents of an array indexed by the integers.
-On the other hand, in IVy it is more typical to treat array indices as an uninterpreted totally ordered type.
+On the other hand, in Ivy it is more typical to treat array indices as an uninterpreted totally ordered type.